1005 Family and Medical Leave

 2. Disability Certification, if appropriate.

-2. Employees with at least one (1) year of participation in the Group Term Life Insurance Program under the Employees' Retirement System (ERS) may retain coverage while on FMLA without pay.
-A request to continue coverage must be made in writing to ERS prior to beginning the FMLA without pay.
+2. Employees with at least one (1) year of participation in the Group Term Life Insurance Program under the Employees’ Retirement System (ERS) may retain coverage while on FML without pay.
+A request to continue coverage must be made in writing to ERS prior to beginning the FML without pay.
 Coverage terminates if this written request is not received.

 7. Employees must coordinate with their leadership regarding the use of paid leave.
 If the employee exhausts FML and the employee enters into a leave without pay status, health insurance and flexible benefits may be continued by paying the monthly premiums in a timely manner.